July means Independence!!

 Bulk materials, patio and walkway pavers, wall block, fire pit kits, granite accents, tools, accessories and more!

-Don't know what to do with all those leaf and brush piles after your spring cleaning?
+Don't know what to do with all those leaf and brush piles after your yard cleaning?

 The Dirt Doctors will take all of your unwanted Clean yard waste Free of Charge!

 You can pick up your mulch to finish the job while your here!

 The Dirt Doctors is a proud Authorized Belgard, Unilock, and Pavestone Distributor!

 See us for all your wall and paver needs!

 Stop by and Check out our new products for 2017 including a full line of Natural Blue Stone!

 The perfect addition to any of your spring projects!